Skip to main content

 FieldWhat to enter

-F00950Schema or table where the JDE Security Workbench is stored.
+F00950Schema where the security workbench table is stored.

-Purge OUTY to let Nomasx-1 purge old Object Usage Tracking rows automatically.
+Purge OUTTurn on to let Nomasx-1 clean up old Object Usage Tracking rows automatically.

-OUT Retention DaysNumber of days of OUT history to retain when the purge runs.
+OUT Retention DaysDays of usage history to keep when the purge runs.

 Tab 4 — LDAP